viamrobotics/docs/docs/how-tos/hello-world-module.md

 For an example module that gets weather data from an online source, see the example code in [Create a sensor module with Python](/how-tos/sensor-module/).

-For more module creation information with more programming language options, see the general [Create a module](/how-tos/create-module/) guide.
+For more module creation information with more programming language options, see the [Create a module](/how-tos/create-module/) guide.

 To update or delete a module, see [Update and manage modules](/how-tos/manage-modules/).